Sarah-Connie/T3A2-A/README.md

     - A special feature/button that allows for simple sharing of info to external social media platform(s)
     - Appropriate rendering of content and full visibility of site on a desktop (no cutting off of any information)
 >
-- ##### Peter, Generic User (any user not of the admin/police type, and also logged in):
+- ##### Peter, general User (any user not of the admin/police type, and also logged in):
     >
     - As Peter, I want to use a website that pools information for me so that I can stop using multiple sites to find information.
     - As Peter, I want to be able to lodge a new missing report so that I can keep track of new uncovered cases from my internet sleuthing.
-        - As Peter, I want to lodge new missing person reports so that I can be keep track of new uncovered Australian cases whilst internet sleuthing.
+        - As Peter, I want to lodge new missing person reports so that I can be keep track of new uncovered New South Wales cases whilst internet sleuthing.
     - As Peter, I want to see a list of all my active reports so that I can play my part in maintaining the site with current information.
     - As Peter, I want to use a missing persons website so that I can browse/log on anytime that works with my schedule and still see current data.
     >
     ##### Acceptance criteria:
     - User friendly interface that allows for information to be displayed in a clear but efficient way
     - Incorporate a form for user to fill in and create a new missing persons report
-    - Create a portal/dashboard for user account to allow users to view logged reports attributed to their account
+    - Create a portal/dashboard for user account to allow logged-in user to view and modify their logged reports
     - Create a login form to allow users to enter details and access their dashboard
     - Ensure website and user portal is accessible and fully functional at all times for user convenience
+    - Create a button to display all of a logged-in user's reports
 >
 - ##### Michael, Police User (logged-in):
     >
-    - As Michael, I want to change my station details so that if I get stationed elsewhere, I won't lose my account.
+    - As Michael, I want to change my station's details so that the station account details stay current and all police officers at my station can use the site.
         - As Michael, I want to change my station details so that if I get stationed elsewhere, I can keep my account active and still be a valued member of the missing persons site.
-    - As Michael, I want to update the details of a currently logged case made by a generic user so that case details can remain current.
+    - As Michael, I want to update the details of a currently logged case made by a general user so that case details can remain current.
-        As Michael, I want to update the details of a currently logged case made by a generic user so that families and helpful civilians can work with the most current and reliable information.
+        As Michael, I want to update the details of a currently logged case made by a general user so that families and helpful civilians can work with the most current and reliable information.
     - As Michael, I want to add a new missing person report so that others can help in the search.
         - As Michael, I want to add a new missing person report to reach a greater audience more quickly because I do not have enough time to do a press conference for every missing person.
     - As Michael, I want to delete a missing person report so that families can recieve peace and closure once a case is closed.